kodefreez/LMStudioPromptEnhancer/README.md

 -   **Direct LM Studio Integration:** Designed to work with the API endpoint of your local LM Studio server.
 -   **Model Selection:** Specify which model LM Studio should use via the `model_identifier` field.

+### Advanced Options

+-   **Target Model Selection:** Tailor the prompt generation for specific models like `Pony`, `Flux`, and `SDXL`.
+The node will automatically apply the correct syntax and prompting style for the selected model.
+-   **Pony-Specific Tags:** When using the `Pony` target model, you can provide custom `score_` and `source_` tags to guide the generation process.
+-   **SDXL-Specific Styles:** For the `SDXL` target model, you can add detailed photographic and artistic style information to achieve more precise results.

 ## Installation

 1.  **Clone the repository into your `custom_nodes` folder:**